Professor Kekule's Reverie

 Music: Molecular Structure by David Smukler

 Calls refer to actives and positions (top, middle, bottom) rather than numbers that persist no matter where the person is.
-The following is the original incarnation of the dance.

 ||Ones cross and go below (twos lead up after ones cross).|